henter/yokubi/src/Section2/Part3/Lesson29.md

 This tastes good
 </pre>

-Both of these sentences mean the same thing at the core, but ね can only be used if both speaker and listener have tasted the food, while よ is used when the speaker wants the listener (who hasn’t tasted the food) that they believe food is good.
+Both of these sentences mean the same thing at the core, but ね can only be used if both speaker and listener have tasted the food, while よ is used when the speaker wants the listener (who hasn’t tasted the food) to know that they think food is good.

 ぞ indicates assertion, it can sound a bit coarse, but it's not necessarily impolite.
 It can feel slightly masculine, but in certain expressions and contexts women use it too.